-The trader’s job has a high level of responsibility and requires a significant amount of study in order to be effective in his duties.
-In order to acquire the necessary skills for the position, the trader must complete a minimum of 5 years of study after the baccalaureate, in addition to other training, in particular a cycle in financial risk management.
-There is no single path to success.
-Several examples can be cited to illustrate the type of training required:
+Being a trader is a highly responsible job, requiring a significant amount of study to reach maturity and be effective in the role.
+To acquire the skills needed for the job, a trader needs to complete at least 5 years of post-baccalaureate study, in addition to other training, in particular a course in financial risk management.
+There is no single route to success.
+There are several examples to illustrate the type of training required:

 • Engineering degree with additional training in finance

-• Specialized and professional Master of Science in fields such as management, finance, mathematics, banking, law and statistics
+• Specialised and professional Master of Science in fields such as management, finance, mathematics, banking, law and statistics

 • Master MBFA – Money, banking, finance, insurance